Transformation (short story): Summary

 The creature reached the shore and frightened Guido with his blasphemy and horrible appearance.
 Guido told him a little of his story, and the creature encouraged him to take revenge.
 When Guido lamented that his lack of wealth prevented this, the creature offered a deal: he would have Guido's body for three days in exchange for the chest he was riding, which was full of treasure.
 Guido would inhabit the creature's body in the meantime, and would be supplied with food and water while he waited for the creature to return.
 Guido was horrified, but tempted by the promise of wealth, and agreed.
 The creature performed the necessary ritual, which included the exchange of blood, and Guido lost consciousness.
 When he awoke, he was in the body of the creature.
 He immediately regretted his avarice, but decided to wait the three days for the creature to return.
 The three days passed, but the creature did not return, and after waiting three more days in despair, Guido in desperation decided to pursue him back to Genoa.
 He did this with great difficulty in the strange body, travelling at night to avoid being seen.
 He eventually arrived at Torella's villa, only to discover that the impostor had assumed Guido's rightful place in Torella's family and would shortly be married to Juliet.
 Enraged, and fearing for Juliet if the marriage were to take place, Guido attacked the creature.
 They were both severely wounded in the fight, the creature fatally.
 Guido awakened in his own body once again, and once he recovered, he and Juliet were married.
 They lived a long, happy life together, but Guido never fully recovers from his injuries, and is haunted by his memory of the encounter with the strange creature.

-Publication History
+Publication history

 "Transformation" was first published in The Keepsake for 1831, a British literary annual.
 It was accompanied by an engraving called Juliet, from a painting by Louisa Sharpe (attributed to "Miss Sharpe"), engraved by J. C. Edwards.
 It has been collected in several anthologies since.

+It was loosely adapted and modernized as the "Cold Feet" segment in Ron Ford's 1998 direct-to-video anthology film, Things 3: Old Things.